pocl/pocl/doc/sphinx/source/debug.rst

   * very fast
   * the entire application including kernels can be debugged
   * does not strictly require recompilation (but it is highly recommended if PoCL wasn't compiled with debuginfo)
-  * stepping inside kernels posible (but a little tricky)
+  * stepping inside kernels posible

 Downsides:
   * limited scope (not the best tool for memory leaks & race conditions)